WHOIS overview

 What is the WHOIS database?

-The Internet Corporation for Assigned Names and Numbers (ICANN) broadly requires that the mailing address, phone number, and email address of those owning or administering a domain name are made publicly available through the "WHOIS" database.
+The Internet Corporation for Assigned Names and Numbers (ICANN) broadly requires that the mailing address, phone number, and email address of those owning or administering a domain name be made publicly available through the "WHOIS" database.
 ICANN is a non-profit organization that coordinates the Internet's global domain name system, and registrars (like DreamHost) must comply by their regulations in order to remain accredited.

-Updating contact information
+Updating WHOIS information

 1. Navigate to the Manage Registrations page.

 2. Under the Modify Whois column, check the Whois box next to your domain.
+If you have more than one domain, you can update all of them by clicking the Select all checkbox at the top of the list.

-Clicking the link takes you to 'secure.nominet.org.uk'.
+Clicking the link takes you to secure.nominet.org.uk.
 You can then change your WHOIS information there.

 3. Click the Modify whois button.
+The Edit Whois page opens.

 4. Update all of the fields that you want to modify.